 The COC is often just called 'the pill'.
 It can be started from 21 days after the birth if you are not breastfeeding.
 Previous guidance stated that you should not use combined hormonal contraceptive (CHC) methods until your baby is 6 months old, if you are breastfeeding.
 This was because it was thought to affect your milk supply.
 Research has shown this is not the case.
 Generally, if you wish to use CHC methods such as the pill, patch or vaginal ring, the benefits to you will outweigh the risks.

 Progestogen-only pill (POP)

 The POP used to be called the 'mini-pill'.
-It is commonly taken if CHC methods are not suitable, such as in breastfeeding women, smokers over the age of 35 and some women with migraine.
+It is commonly taken, especially if CHC methods are not suitable, such as in breastfeeding women, smokers over the age of 35 and some women with migraine.

-The POP can be started from 21 days after the birth.
+The POP can be started immediately after the birth.
 It is safe for women who are breastfeeding.
 Studies have shown that a very small amount of the hormone can be present in breast milk but that it does the baby no harm.